 Compliance notices can be issued for contravention of a local law or an approval condition under section 26.
 Section 27 applies if a local law provides that an authorised person may give a compliance notice to a person.
 For example, Model Local Law No. 4 (Local Government Controlled Areas, Facilities and Roads) 2010 enables a compliance notice to be issued requiring the responsible person for land to take specified action regarding an overgrown allotment.
 It should be noted that having an overgrown allotment is not an offence in itself, which is why a compliance notice could not be issued under section 26 for a person who has an overgrown allotment.
-Rather, Model Local No. 4 empowers the authorised person to issue a compliance notice where the authorised person for the property an opportunity to rectify the issue.
+Rather, Model Local No. 4 empowers the authorised person to issue a compliance notice where the authorised person forms the opinion that an allotment is overgrown.
+The compliance notice gives the responsible person for the property an opportunity to rectify the issue.
 The offence is committed, where the responsible person fails to comply with the compliance notice.